CakeDC/users/Docs/Documentation/Authentication.md

 **You may have noticed the 'skipGoogleVerify' option, this option is used to identify if a authenticator should skip the two factor flow**

+The authenticators are loaded by \CakeDC\Users\Loader\AuthenticationServiceLoader class at bootstrap step of this plugin.

 See the full Auth.Authenticators at config/users.php

 Identifiers